 If you are experiencing any of the above symptoms, please visit your doctor to rule out any other medical problems.

 So here are 5 easy ways to reduce stress in our lives:-

 - Meditate – Meditation can be an effective form of stress relief, it helps to focus the mind to achieve “thoughtless awareness”.
 If you would like to learn more about meditation, then please check out Mariette Jansen at drdestress.co.uk who runs workshops in Weybridge, Surrey

-- Make love – This is the first thing to go when stressed, but sex is a great way to reduce stress as it releases feel good endorphin’s to be release to counter act the stress hormones.
+- Make love – This is the first thing to go when stressed, but sex is a great way to reduce stress as it releases feel-good endorphin’s to be released to counteract the stress hormones.
 Also using the above massage and music can help you get “in the mood”, as stress has libido dampening effects on our bodies.
 Therefore reducing stress helps to increase our sex drive.

 Q: What helps you to reduce stress?